top of page

 Its emphasis on whole, unprocessed foods, lean proteins and nutrient-dense fruits and vegetables aligns with evidence that early humans avoided excessive refined sugars, artificial additives and highly processed foods.
 The diet also promotes healthy fats from nuts, seeds and fish, which are beneficial for heart and brain health.
 However, recent research suggests that the version of the Paleo Diet promoted today is an oversimplified and often inaccurate representation of actual pre-agricultural diets.

-As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise, or lifestyle, especially if you are under treatment.
-Links to relevant studies at the bottom of the page.
+As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle, especially if you are under treatment.
+Links to relevant studies are at the bottom of the page.

 The Reality of Hunter-Gatherer Diets